 Manufacturers really need to start being honest about the length of time it takes for the plastic to break down.

 There are some bags you can simply wee into without the need for a structure at all.
 Again, apart from one we’ve found, these aren’t biodegradable plastic so are only for emergencies.

-The Peebol is a smallish bag with a cardboard rim designed so that women can hold it against their bodies to create a standing toilet.
-Men, of course, have an advantage here.
-It works pretty well as the powder inside immediately absorbs the liquid.
+It works well as the powder inside immediately absorbs the liquid.
 There’s a knack to positioning it and to holding the cardboard so that you get a tight ‘seal’!
 Best done carefully over something that can catch spills, just in case.
+Cheap.

 Weeing for women

-The choices are the reusable Shewee, which also comes with an option of an extension pipe (it really does!) and even knickers with a handy hole; the one-wee cardboard Peebuddy, and the bendable Whiz Freedom.
+The reusable Shewee, comes with an option of an extension pipe (it really does!).

 How can you resist something described as a “urine director”.
 Never did like his films!
 Whichever you choose, get one with a storage bag or box.